Acerca de

 Allyssa Zebrowski

-Allyssa received her Bachelor’s in Biology from the University of Virginia’s College at Wise where she also played softball.
-She was then accepted into the Peace Corps Masters International Program, where she served as an Environmental Educator in Peace Corps Paraguay while concurrently completing her Masters in Environmental Studies degree.
-Upon her return to the states, she moved back to Charleston, SC where she still resides, enjoying the Lowcountry with her partner, dog and kitties.
-She now works with NOAA’s Disaster Preparedness Program within the National Ocean Service, where she helps NOAA staff and partners better prepare for, respond to and recover from disasters.
+Allyssa received her Bachelor’s in Biology from the University of Virginia’s College at Wise before being accepted into the Peace Corps Master's International Program, serving as an Environmental Educator in Paraguay.
+While abroad, she concurrently completed her Masters in Environmental Studies degree with her research focusing on environmental literacy.
+Upon her return to the states, she moved back to Charleston, SC where she now works with NOAA’s Disaster Preparedness Program, helping NOAA staff and partners better prepare for, respond to and recover from disasters.

 Private Sector